Maslinin/Consyzer/README.md

 ## What information does the Consyzer log about the imported function?
 > 0 - all the DLL files used by the application are located in the analyzed directory along with the application artifacts;
-> 1 - one or more DLL used in the CIL module of the application is on an absolute path;
+> 1 - one or more DLLs used in the CIL module of the application are on an absolute path;
-> 2 - one or more DLL used in the CIL module of the application is on a relative path;
+> 2 - one or more DLLs used in the CIL module of the application are on a relative path;
-> 3 - one or more DLL used in the CIL module of the application is located in the system folder;
+> 3 - one or more DLLs used in the CIL module of the application are located in the system folder;
 > 4 - one or more DLLs used in the CIL module of the application are missing in the path specified in the module metadata.

-> Please note that only the last of the return codes indicates a violation of the consistency of the application.
+> Note that only the last code returned indicates an application consistency.

 ## Run
 Two parameters are passed to the utility as input: